iainquayle/lemnos/README.md

 ## Overview

-Model Make is a library for optimizing machine learning models on a structural level.
+Model Make is a library for discovering efficient and performant neural network architectures.

-Model make
+Rather than requiring the user to manually create and test models, or create bespoke search engines, Model Make provides a generalized framework for defining search spaces and optimizing over them.

 ## Setup